DalhousieAI/fathomnet_comp/README.md

-# fathomnet_comp
+# Introduction
-ML code for FathomNet Comp 2025
+The purpose of this repo is to provide code and a description of the methods employed by the Dal team in order to achieve 3rd place in the FathomNet 2025 Kaggle competition.